neyneyhoe/MAD3-Submission-2---Calimpin-Tumamak-V.2/README.md

 Reason of having two versions:
 1. Zharlaw finished his tasks from 1-3 but I failed to communicate that I am doing my tasks.
-To ensure his grades won't get affected of my submission, he created the other functionality.
+To ensure his grades won't get affected of my submission, he created the other functionalities and submitted it on time.
 2. I am sick since Friday and I went to church, then it got worsen on Saturday night.
 I woke up late Sunday and rushed to create my tasks.
 Thus, we decided that I will create my own version to not affect the submitted files for the initial repository was submitted on time.